 The Staff Selection Commission has successfully conducted the written exam for SSC Stenographer Grade C & D. It is the national level examination by the commission which has been organised at thousands of exam centres.
-The written test for Stenographer Grade C & D was held on 31st July.
+The written test for Stenographer Grade C & D was commenced in September 2017.

 The Commission is now busy to analyse the answer sheets and collecting the marks for selected candidates.
 The SSC Stenographer Exam Result shall be declared within Oct-Nov months.
 If you’re first time SSC aspirant then let me tell you, it takes at least 4-5 months for this body to produce and publish the results.

 The Staff Selection Commission which is known as SSC has completed the written exam for Grade C & D posts.
-The registrations for SSC Stenographer Grade C & D exam were geared up on 07th May 2016 and completed on 3rd June.
+The registrations for SSC Stenographer Grade C & D exam were geared up in June-July 2017.

 The test held for 200 marks whose question paper was divided into three sections.
 The first section having questions from General Intelligence and Reasoning and the second section had some from General Awareness.
 The third section consisted the questions from the English Language for 100 marks.